toddledev/documentation/docs/03-get-started/03-project-details/index.md

 ## Members
 The members section lists all project members.
 If needed, you can remove a member from the project, except for the project owner.

-# Collaboration in toddle
-For more details about how to collaborate with a dev team in toddle, please see following video.